-You need to decide here, are you trying to stand out, or fit in?
+You need to decide if you’re trying to stand out or fit in.

-If you’re working on a web design project, knowing about your competitors can help us to get an understanding of what they’re all about and what they’re doing online.
+If you’re working on a web design project, knowing about your competitors can help your chosen agency get an understanding of what they’re all about and what they’re doing online.

-It also allows us to take a look at their website, and discuss with you how you want your website to function and look when compared to them.
+It also allows them to take a look at their website, and discuss with you how you want your website to function and look when compared to them.

 It also means they don’t stray too close to what your competitors are doing when creating your new website.